Height and Sensor Calibration: Improve Your Electronic Dartboard Scores

 Consistently setting the correct electronic dart board height to 1.73 m and performing regular sensor calibration will improve scoring accuracy, player experience, and venue reputation.
 Use the checklists and troubleshooting tips above, keep firmware current, and reach out to your equipment manufacturer for support.
 If you’re a dealer or venue owner interested in reliable, patented electronic dart machines, WillDarts offers durable products and worldwide dealer opportunities to help grow your business.

-How Much Does It Cost to Buy Dart Machine in Pakistan?
+How Much Does It Cost to Buy Dart Machine in Poland?
+Full Guide

 For Company